newtdb/db/doc/getting-started.rst

 Learning more
 =============

-To learn more about newt, see the newt topics and the newt :doc:`topics <topics/index>` and :doc:`reference <reference>`.
+To learn more about Newt, see the Newt topics and the Newt :doc:`topics <topics/index>` and :doc:`reference <reference>`.

 .. [#persistent] Newt makes ``Persistent`` available as an attribute, but it's an alias for ``persistent.Persistent``.
-In fact many of the classes provided by newt are just aliases.
+In fact many of the classes provided by Newt are just aliases.